 How long does is take for distributions to arrive?

 Direct deposit: The same day as the distribution, but verify with your individual bank.

 Get direct deposit and don’t worry about lost, late, or stolen mail!

 Are Calista distributions taxable?

 No – at the 2018 Annual Meeting, Shareholders voted to approve the creation of a Calista Corporation Settlement Trust.
 This Trust allows future distributions to be non-taxable.

 How can I update my address, phone, name, etc.?

 It’s easy to do!

 MyCalista.com is a free online portal for Shareholders to access his or her Shareholder account.
-Mailing address, phone number, email address can easily be updated here.
+Direct deposit, mailing address, phone number, email address can easily be updated here.

 The Common Forms page on this website also has forms to update your info, including name, mailing address, and more.

 Why is it important to keep my address updated?

 The Shareholder addresses are used for mailing the Calista “Storyknife” newsletter, for annual meeting election mailings, for mailing of notices relating to various corporation information, and for invitation lists for events concerning Shareholders.
-In addition, as the corporation continues to progress financially, the addresses will be used to mail dividends to Shareholders.
+In addition, as the corporation continues to progress financially, the addresses will be used to mail distributions to Shareholders.